Science Project: Spooky Halloween Smoke Machine

 Don’t touch the dry ice with your bare hands.
 It’s been said before, but it’s worth saying again.

-Be aware that there will be more carbon dioxide present in the surrounding area of your spooky smoke machine, so best to place it in a well ventilated area to make sure you can breath properly.
+Be aware that there will be more carbon dioxide present in the surrounding area of your spooky smoke machine, so best to place it in a well ventilated area to make sure you can breathe properly.

 Lastly, have a spooky smoky Halloween!